Mahesh100/Spring-Java-Framwork/README.md

 *** Query DSL (Domain Specific Language)*** -Elasticsearch provides a full Query DSL (Domain Specific Language) based on JSON to define queries.
 -Think of the Query DSL as an AST (Abstract Syntax Tree) of queries, consisting of two types of clauses:
+  --Leaf query clauses look for a particular value in a particular field, such as the match , term or range queries.